Fight to the Finish

 I have found this to be true and this is among one of life's greatest surprises.
 Each time I've made it through something that difficult, I've found that I'm more confident, resilient, and better able to face the next hard thing that comes along knowing that if I've done it before, I can do it again, and the pain won't last forever.
 I'm also more empathetic and understanding of those who are going through something of their own, which is a reminder that pain and suffering are universal and connects us as human beings.

-So whatever it is you are going through, whatever the reason you're going through it, know that you can find purpose and meaning in it, and that things will eventually get better as you keep moving forward.
+So whatever it is you are going through, whatever the reason you're going through it, know that you can find purpose and meaning as you keep moving forward.
 It may feel as though the universe hates you, but don't give up hope, you're being transformed into something better.
 Martha also talks about how she compares these times to a Samurai Sword and how it gets flattened and pounded thousands of times before it comes out like the finest piece of machinery.
 She goes on to say, "So if God wants to create a Samurai Sword, He takes the best materials on earth and beats the crap out of them for years and years."

 Think of yourself as a Samurai Sword... being refined... and getting prepared to fight the next battle with honor and courage.
 At the deepest level... it's a warrior in the making...